 Together, our findings are consistent with a subset of Rab11 vesicles failing to be correctly targeted to the plasma membrane in RASSF8 mutants.
-Since RASSF8 is localised at the cell cortex (AJs) in the wing and eye (Langton et al., 2009), this suggests that RASSF8 may act as a cortical receptor for exocyst docking.
+As RASSF8 is localised at the cell cortex (AJs) in the wing and eye (Langton et al., 2009), this suggests that RASSF8 may act as a cortical receptor for exocyst docking.
 Interestingly, the polarity protein Par3 has recently been shown to act as an exocyst receptor in mouse mammary epithelial cells by interacting directly with Exo70 (Ahmed and Macara, 2017).
-This warranted further investigation since ASPP2, the mammalian homolog of the RASSF8 partner ASPP, has been reported to associate with Par3 (Cong et al., 2010; Sottocornola et al., 2010).
+This warranted further investigation, as ASPP2, the mammalian homolog of the RASSF8 partner ASPP, has been reported to associate with Par3 (Cong et al., 2010; Sottocornola et al., 2010).
 In addition, we had reported that a complex comprising the scaffold protein Magi, ASPP and RASSF8 is required for the correct recruitment of the Par3 ortholog Baz to the AJs during retinal morphogenesis (Zaessinger et al., 2015).
-Finally, we showed that the RASSF8 paralog Meru directly binds to Baz to induce its planar polarisation in Drosophila Sensory

-Organ Precursor cells (Banerjee et al., 2017).
+Finally, we have shown that the RASSF8 paralog Meru directly binds to Baz to induce its planar polarisation in Drosophila sensory organ precursor cells (Banerjee et al., 2017).
 This suggests that N-terminal RASSF proteins have a general function in Par3/Baz recruitment.

-Indeed, our RASSF8 two-hybrid screen identified the Baz N-terminus (a.a.
-132-263) as a RASSF8 interaction partner.
-In S2 cell co-IP experiments, RASSF8 could associate with Baz (Fig. 4E), while ASPP could only co-precipitate Baz only in the presence of RASSF8 (Fig. 4F).
+Indeed, our RASSF8 two-hybrid screen identified the Baz N-terminus (amino acids 132-263) as a RASSF8 interaction partner.
+In S2 cell co-IP experiments, RASSF8 could associate with Baz (Fig. 4E), whereas ASPP could co-precipitate Baz only in the presence of RASSF8 (Fig. 4F).
 This indicates that the Magi/ASPP/RASSF8 complex can associate with Baz via a direct interaction between RASSF8 and Baz.
-Given the implication of Par3 as an exocyst receptor in mammalian cells (Ahmed and Macara, 2017), we tested if loss of Baz leads to a mislocalisation of Rab11 vesicles in fly tissues.
-However, we observed only modest (1.1-fold) cytoplasmic Rab11 accumulation in the pupal wing (Fig. S4F-G) in baz mutant clones compared to 1.62-fold for RASSF8 mutants (Fig. 3E-E'' and 5A-C).
-This indicates that RASSF8 is required for trafficking of Rab11 vesicles independently of Baz in the pupal wing.
+Given the implication of Par3 as an exocyst receptor in mammalian cells (Ahmed and Macara, 2017), we tested whether loss of Baz leads to a mislocalisation of Rab11 vesicles in fly tissues.
+However, we observed only modest (1.1-fold) cytoplasmic Rab11 accumulation in the pupal wing (Fig. S4F,G) in baz mutant clones compared with 1.62-fold for RASSF8 is required for trafficking of Rab11 vesicles independently of Baz in the pupal wing.